API¤

 if accessed outside of rendering execution.

-A single render ID has a chance of collision 1 in 3.3M.
-However, due to birthday paradox, the chance of collision increases when approaching ~1,000 render IDs.
+A single render ID has a chance of collision 1 in 57 billion.
+However, due to birthday paradox, the chance of collision increases to 1% when approaching ~33K render IDs.

-Thus, there is a soft-cap of 1,000 components rendered on a single page.
+Thus, there is currently a soft-cap of ~30K components rendered on a single page.

-If you need to more than that, please open an issue on GitHub.
+If you need to expand this limit, please open an issue on GitHub.

 Example: